simplify1213/Project-4501-test/README.md

 This project cleanned and organized the huge and messy datasets and used a SQLite database to store all these cleanned Data with schema.sql file.
 After selecting data from the database, it utilizaed the pandas to analyze and visualize the data.

 ## How users can get started with the project
-Update the working directory and put the weather and uber data under the working directory.
+Update the working directory (os.chdir('working directory')) and put the weather and uber data under the working directory.

 ## Where to get it
 The source code is: https://github.com/simplify1213/Project-4501-test.git